OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                reset it to selected number of lines (80x25, 80x43, 80x50).

  * LETTER=X  - allow to change boot drive letter for OS/2.
+               This option only changes letter, not partition.
+Wrong letter sometimes can be supplied by Boot Manager, for example.

  * SOURCE=X  - allow to change boot partition for OS/2 boot, where X - QSINIT
-               drive letter of mounted (to QSINIT) FAT partition.
+               drive letter of mounted (to QSINIT!)
+FAT partition.
                I.e. this key can change boot partition to any available FAT with OS/2 - without reboot.

-               Basically, this key is designed for booting from PAE RAM disk.
+               Basically, it designed for booting from PAE RAM disk.

  * USEBEEP=1 - turn PC speaker sound in kernel selection menu (for monitor-less configurations).
 It will beep with one tone on first line and